EntropyAngel/Azure-Codex/README.md

 - The variable-length 0x28 battle-action handler now validates every bit range before calling Ashita's native bit unpacker.
 - Rejects impossible target/action counts and safely stops parsing truncated or malformed action packets.
 - Added length validation to the 0x0A zone and 0x29 Blue Magic learn-message reads as well.
-- No outgoing packet injection was added or changed.

 ## Credits